-- EU authorities and public authorities in Member States benefit from better use of existing interactive tools to better inform and promote educational opportunities on enlargement process for citizens in the Union and in the enlargement countries. - Public's at large involvement in enlargement is enhanced through transparent and participatory processes, leveraging digital tools for broader engagement.
+- Policymakers and public administrations in each Member State, candidate country, and at EU institutional level, are provided with thematic insights on lessons learned from previous enlargement processes for the development of future policies with particular attention to democracy, rule of law and governance related topics. - Societal awareness of the enlargement process is increased both within the Union and in the candidate country(ies), through a deeper understanding of the political, social and economic consequences of enlargement versus non-enlargement of the EU. - EU authorities and public authorities in Member States benefit from better use of existing interactive tools to better inform and promote educational opportunities on enlargement process for citizens in the Union and in the enlargement countries. - Public's at large involvement in enlargement is enhanced through transparent and participatory processes, leveraging digital tools for broader engagement.

-Scope: Following the Commission's Communications on "pre-enlargement reforms and policy reviews"29 and on "Enhancing the accession process - A credible EU perspective for the Western Balkans"30, as well as "New growth plan for the Western Balkans"31, there is a need to invest more in understanding enlargement priorities, opportunities, and challenges based on the perspective of a EU counting more than 30 Member States.
+Scope: Following the Commission's Communications on "pre-enlargement reforms and policy reviews"28 and on "Enhancing the accession process - A credible EU perspective for the Western Balkans"29, as well as "New growth plan for the Western Balkans"30, there is a need to invest more in understanding enlargement priorities, opportunities, and challenges based on the perspective of a EU counting more than 30 Member States.
 This also means that EU Member States need to be better prepared, while citizens and civil society must gain a better understanding of what enlargement entails.

-The proposed research should improve on the one hand, the EU Member States' understanding of the history, political and economic situation of the candidate countries through socio-historical research, combined with a legal and economic approach (including expertise from relevant SSH disciplines).
+The proposed research should improve on the one hand, the EU Member States' understanding of the history, political and economic situation of the candidate countries through socio-historical research, combined with a legal and economic approach.
 And, on the other hand, it should support EU citizens and civil society to gain a better understanding on challenges and opportunities related to potential future enlargements of the EU.